Honey Face Mask

 Content: 4 to 5 masks.

 Preparation time: 1 minute.
-Requirements: bowl (not metal), spoon (no metal), tap water.
+Requirements: a bowl (not metal), spoon (no metal), tap water.

 Requirements: tap water, bowl and spoon - Please use no metal!